kyuinHwang/ko2pathway/README.md

 ./OUTPUT_DIR/Reactions.txt: Summarizes the presence (Y) or absence (N) of simple reactions for each genome.
 Each row corresponds to a genome, and each column to a specific pathway or reaction.

+The examples for three public genomes of g__SURF-13 was available in ./examples/output/
 ## License

 This repository is released under the MIT License.